 This 2015 New Zealand human study used the same subjects of the More from the researchers that found people have the same personalities at age 26 that they had at age 3 study.
-The researchers used 10 biologic age markers of the subjects at age 38 to find that their biological ages ranged from 28 to 61.
+These researchers used 10 biologic age markers of subjects at age 38 to find that their biological ages ranged from 28 to 61.

 There were three areas I expected to see covered that weren’t addressed in this study:

 - I didn’t see any effort to use newer measures such as The degree of epigenetic DNA methylation may be used as a proxy to measure biological age study.
 I’d expect that these subjects’ historical tissue samples were available.
-The reviewer certainly was familiar with newer biomarkers.
+The peer reviewer certainly was familiar with newer biomarkers.

 http://www.pnas.org/content/112/30/E4104.full “Quantification of biological aging in young adults”